Odyno/jquery-position-picker/README.md

 MORE INFO
 ---------

-When you click on Map to set the position you'll have:
+When you click on Map to set the position:
 - You'll have the fresh lattitude, longitude and zoom values in (optional hidden) fields
 - You can set your own latitude, longitude and zoom values.
 - You'll have the fresh the altitude values in (optional hidden) fields